biggie-boss/LoreRim/README.md

 - Tower of the Nine reflect damage removed.
 Instead gives 25% more block, 100 armor rating and wards 100 magic damage (like spellbreaker) when blocking, to mimic its Oblivion stats
 - Trueflame does 2 lingering damage for 30 seconds
 - Ulfric's and the other civil war main characters weapons are now ebony tier
+- Ulik's Hide can now be used to create unique "Elemental" cloth padding which provides 50 armor rating, 5% resist to all elements as well as a tier 2 ranged resist (only way afaik to get it while unarmored)
 - Ward of the Seasons nerfed to 20% of each element
 - Windshear stagger is no longer almost guaranteed, but it gives you a 10% crit chance when not using a shield.